HimesGroup/taffeta/README.md

   * Perform differential expression of reads aligned to transcripts according to a given reference genome
   * Create a report that summarizes the differential expression results

-Several freely available software packages are used to perform most of these steps (see below).

-### dependencies
+Generate LSF scripts with download commands that can be processed in parallel.
+Specify --fastqc option to run FastQC for .fastq files downloaded.

+## Dependencies

-* STAR, HTSeq, kallisto (older versions used bowtie2, tophat, cufflinks, cummerbund, whose options are no longer available).
+* For alignment and quantification: STAR, HTSeq, kallisto (older versions used bowtie2, tophat, cufflinks, cummerbund, whose options are no longer available).
+* For DE analysis: R packages DESeq2 and sleuth
-* Programs that should be installed for QC: fastqc, trimmomatic, samtools, bamtools, picardtools.
+* For QC: fastqc, trimmomatic, samtools, bamtools, picardtools.
 * Annotation files should be available: reference genome fasta, gtf, refFlat, and index files.
 We use ERCC spike-ins, so our reference files include ERCC mix transcripts.
-* For adapter trimming, we include Ilumina TruSeq single index and Illumina unique dual (UD) index adpter and primer sequences.
+* For adapter trimming, we provide Ilumina TruSeq single index and Illumina unique dual (UD) index adpter and primer sequences.
+Users can tailor this file by adding sequences from other protocols.
 * The Python scripts make use of modules that include subprocess, os, argparse, sys.
-* To create reports, R and various libraries should be available, including DT, gplots, ggplot2, reshape2, rmarkdown, RColorBrewer, plyr, dplyr, lattice, ginefilter, biomaRt.
-Additionally, pandoc version 1.12.3 or higher should be available.
-If following the gene-based workflow, R package DESeq2 should be available.
-If following the workflow for transcript-based results, R package sleuth should be available.
+* To create reports, R and various libraries should be available, such as DT, gplots, ggplot2, reshape2, rmarkdown, RColorBrewer, plyr, dplyr, lattice, ginefilter, biomaRt.
+Note that pandoc version 1.12.3 or higher is required to generate HTML report from current RMD files.

 ## Workflow

 ### Download data from GEO/SRA

 Run script rnaseq_sra_download.py to download .fastq files from SRA.
 Users can provide a phenotype file with a SRA_ID column.
 Download samples corresponding to the SRA_ID.
 If a phenotype file is not provided, use phenotype information from GEO.
 SRA_ID is retrieved from the field relation.1.
 Corresponding ftp addresses are obtained from SRA sqilte database.
-Generate LSF scripts with download commands that can be processed in parallel.
-Specify --fastqc option to run FastQC for .fastq files downloaded.

 > rnaseq_sra_download.py --geo_id <i>GEO_Accession</i> --path_start <i>output_path</i> --project_name <i>output_prefix</i> --template_dir <i>templete_file_directory</i> --fastqc